Contrasting Viemed Healthcare (VMD) and Its Peers

-Viemed Healthcare (NASDAQ: VMD) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it contrast to its competitors?
-We will compare Viemed Healthcare to related companies based on the strength of its dividends, analyst recommendations, valuation, risk, profitability, earnings and institutional ownership.
+Viemed Healthcare (NASDAQ: VMD) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Viemed Healthcare to related businesses based on the strength of its earnings, risk, dividends, institutional ownership, profitability, analyst recommendations and valuation.

-51.1% of Viemed Healthcare shares are held by institutional investors.
-Comparatively, 44.5% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by institutional investors.
-26.3% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+51.1% of Viemed Healthcare shares are owned by institutional investors.
+Comparatively, 43.2% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by institutional investors.
+26.4% of shares of all “Miscellaneous health & allied services, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

-This is a breakdown of current ratings and target prices for Viemed Healthcare and its competitors, as provided by MarketBeat.
+This is a summary of recent ratings and recommmendations for Viemed Healthcare and its peers, as provided by MarketBeat.

 |Sell Ratings